jajvirta/jajvirta/learning-text-editors.md

 (recall my newbie experiences with learning the new editor)

+## The feeling of becoming and being better

 Just the feeling of becoming more efficient and proficient feels enjoyable.

+## There is more joy of

 ## Appendum: store your configuration files at Github or Bitbucket